ygrepo/fml-fa16-project/README.md

 ## SetUp:

 * The python script wordnet_utils.py perfoms text processing and it is in the syn2vec folder. wordnet_utils provides two modes:
-    - SynsetStreamGenerator: processes a stream of words like the file text8 [1]: http://mattmahoney.net/dc/text8.zip
+    - SynsetStreamGenerator: processes a stream of words like the text8 file [1]: http://mattmahoney.net/dc/text8.zip
      to generate a stream of pairs (lemma, PartOfSpeech)
-    - SynsetLineGenerator: processes line by line the input file (like questions-words.txt present in the folder gold-data) to generate a new file of pairs (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from nltk [2]: http://www.nltk.org/.
+    - SynsetLineGenerator: processes line by line the input file (lquestions-words.txt present in the folder gold-data) to generate a new file of pairs (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from nltk [2]: http://www.nltk.org/.
  The default tagger is the "Perceptron Tagger" [3]: http://spacy.io/blog/part-of-speech-POS-tagger-in-python/,